artistxoder/artistxoder.github.io/README.md

 # My Personal Website

-This is a showcase of my work as a Garrett.
+This is a showcase of my work as Garrett.

 ### Structure
 * index.html: Main page